Week Long Poultry Training Program To Start On Aug 26 - UrduPoint

 Week Long Poultry Training Program To Start On Aug 26

-Week-long, free of cost, poultry training programme is being offered by Poultry Research Institute (PRI), Murree Road, Shamsabad Rawalpindi

-RAWALPINDI, (UrduPoint / Pakistan Point News - 22nd Aug, 2019 ) :Week-long, free of cost, poultry training programme is being offered by Poultry Research Institute (PRI), Murree Road, Shamsabad Rawalpindi.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 25th Aug, 2019 ) :A week-long, free of cost, poultry training program is being offered by Poultry Research Institute (PRI), Murree Road, Shamsabad Rawalpindi.

-According to Senior Research Officer, PRI, the training programme would start on Aug 26 and continue till Aug 30 with 9.
+According to Senior Research Officer, PRI, the training program would start on Aug 26 and continue till Aug 30 with course timings from 9.

-Interested men and women can apply for the course while the prospectus can be obtained from the office of PRI.
+00am to 1pm.
+Interested men and women can apply for the course while the prospectus can be had from the office of PRI.

 The applications may be submitted in the office of Director PRI till Aug 26, morning.